 Best Portable Recorders

-There are plenty reviews out there that will compare the TASCAM DR-05 vs ZOOM H1 and list the similarities and differences of these two recorders, but ultimately the choice is yours and you need to take the time to consider what it is you need in a recorder that will determine which one is the best.
-Are you looking for the best digital voice recorder, best digital music recorder or simply an all-rounder that you can use for any situation?
+There are plenty of reviews out there that will compare the TASCAM DR-05 vs ZOOM H1 and list the similarities and differences between these two recorders, but ultimately the choice is yours and you need to take the time to consider what it is you need in a recorder that will determine which one is the best.
+Are you looking for the best digital voice recorder, best digital music recorder, or simply an all-rounder that you can use for any situation?